coreos/coreos-installer/docs/customizing-install.md

 boot that runs the installer.
 This config is separate and distinct from the Ignition config that governs the installed system.

-This is a sample Fedora CoreOS Config with hooks that run both before and after the installer:
+This is a sample Butane config with hooks that run both before and after the installer:

 ```